Bioconductor/bioc2u/README.md

 This project aims to extend [r2u](https://github.com/eddelbuettel/r2u), in hopes of providing a repository of Ubuntu binaries via `apt` for all Bioconductor packages.

-**Bioc2u is current only available for Ubuntu Jammy and is still in alpha development.**
+**Bioc2u is currently only available for Ubuntu Jammy and is still in alpha development.**

 ### Getting started